As a countdown to the Force Awakens, I will be writing reviews on Star Wars LEGO sets this week.

 Before we get to the build, let’s talk value.
-At $89.99 the price per piece works out to a bit over $.135 each.
-This seems to be on the high side of pricing for a licensed set.
-There are 4 minifigures most of which are currently unique to this set.
-This set is mainly a troop builder with 2 First Order TIE Pilots, 1 First Order Crew and 1 First Order Officer.
-The First Order Crew is also available in Kylo Ren's Shuttle.
+At $19.99 the price per piece works out to a bit over $.12 each.
+This is to be on the high side of pricing for a licensed set.
+There are 3 minifigures Clone Trooper Lieutenant, and 2 Super Battle Droids.
+The Clone Lieutenant is exclusive to this set.

 Some people may wind up picking up a set that is open box or, want to verify the box contents before beginning a build.
-For this set, there are 4 numbered baggies, and a bag containing a sticker sheet, and an instruction book.
-There are 6 small stickers, but for some reason I only used 4 and cannot figure out where the 2 remaining ones go.
-I read the instructions 4 times.
+For this set, there are 3 numbered baggies, 2 decorated 10x10 trans clear radar dishes and an instruction book.

 THE BUILD AND EXECUTION